terzdek/StravaMap/README.md

 * Sort by column
 * Fix cookie size saving activities
 * Make that error in part of code does not block the rest if the rest can compute
-* filters in a tab to open/close
-* datepicker default value
-* remove ugly alert